-The Sacramento County Office of Education (SCOE) welcomed students to a brand new campus today.
-Nathaniel S. Colley, Sr. High School is a community school that will provide alternative educational programs for students.
+The Sacramento County Office of Education (SCOE) welcomed students to a brand new junior/senior high school campus today.
+The community school, called Nathaniel S. Colley, Sr., will provide alternative educational programs for students.

 The campus also will offer the Senior Extension Program, which aims to re-engage students in jeopardy of dropping out of high school—or who have been out of school and want to return to complete their graduation requirements.
 The program provides students with personalized education plans, allowing them to earn the credits required for graduation.